 Food is one of the best bonding mechanisms and discovering together what your rat likes is a very fun and rewarding experience that I highly recommend to all rat owners.
 One thing you do have to be careful of is that you introduce them to new foods slowly to examine the effect it has on them.
 For instance, if you notice that a new food is giving your rat diarrhea, discontinue feeding them this particular food.

 If for some reason your rat doesn’t seem to be very interested in eating bell peppers do not worry.
 There are plenty of other fruits and vegetables that you can feed them instead.
 To get you started, here’s a short list of alternatives that you can feed your rat:

 Click here for a complete list of what your rat can eat.
-It’s a complete list that gives you an overview of all the veggies that rats can eat.
+It’s a complete overview of all the veggies that rats can eat.
 In addition, it also tells you which foods rats can not eat.

 Should you remove the seeds?